-The Senior Management Team meet on a regular basis and at least quarterly.
+The Board of Directors meet on a regular basis and at least quarterly.
 Such meetings have a formal agenda which countenances enterprise wide issues and the risk appetite of the business.
-The meetings demonstrate how the Senior Management Team oversees and is accountable for the implementation of governance arrangements and ensures the effective and prudent management of the firm, with due consideration to the appropriate and proportionate segregation of duties and the prevention of conflicts of interest.
+The meetings demonstrate how the Board of Directors oversees and is accountable for the implementation of governance arrangements and ensures the effective and prudent management of the firm, with due consideration to the appropriate and proportionate segregation of duties and the prevention of conflicts of interest.

 The Firm considers that appropriate policies are in place to ensure the fitness and properness of all staff, including the members of the senior management body.
-All members of the Senior Management Team are experienced industry professionals and any senior appointments are subject to the approval of the management body with due consideration to the reputation, fitness and experience of the candidate as well as the long term strategic goals targets of the business.
+All members of the Board of Directors are experienced industry professionals and any senior appointments are subject to the approval of the management body with due consideration to the reputation, fitness and experience of the candidate as well as the long term strategic goals targets of the business.

-All members of the Senior Management Team are full time and have disclosed any outside business interests.
+All members of the Board of Directors are full time and have disclosed any outside business interests.

-Initial on ongoing assessments of the competence of staff are conducted, and all members of the senior management team and other FCA approved persons are required to attest to their ongoing compliance with the fitness and properness obligations of the FCA approved persons' process.
+Initial and ongoing assessments of the competence of staff are conducted, and all members of the Board of Directors and other FCA approved persons are required to attest to their ongoing compliance with the fitness and properness obligations of the FCA approved persons' process.

-On an ongoing basis, all staff including the Senior Management Team undergo training on a variety of regulatory topics on a annual basis.
+On an ongoing basis, all staff including the Board of Directors undergo training on a variety of regulatory topics on a annual basis.